Annual Scientific Meeting 2022

-In the wake of the COVID-19 pandemic, UKSBM has decided to host a virtual Annual Scientific Meeting (ASM) as we are keen not to miss out on our flagship event.
+Given the continued impact of the COVID-19 pandemic, UKSBM has once again decided to host a virtual Annual Scientific Meeting (ASM) .

 We would like to invite all colleagues interested in the field of behavioural medicine to participate in this two-day meeting.
 Our conference theme is simply behavioural medicine in all its forms and we welcome the submission of abstracts reflecting the broad focus of contemporary research in behavioural medicine.